Dharma - Merit - Meditation - Nectar - Liberation - Emptiness - Process - Awakening

 The way of the Bodhisattva is the appropriate means to generate relative Bodhicitta, while the Ten Stages train the former to realize the ultimate wisdom of absolute Bodhicitta.
 To generate Bodhicitta, the sevenfold instruction on cause and effect by Aśanga is to be applied during meditation.

 All actions of body, speech & mind done with self-cherishing intention cause suffering.
+This is the mind considering oneself more important than others.
 Can we find a direct example of (coarse or subtle) physical and mental painful contractions not directly or indirectly caused by self-cherishing ?
-If nothing can be found, then self-cherishing is the heart of problems, miseries and inner & outer faults.
-If so, then abandoning self-cherishing is necessary.
+If nothing can be found, then self-cherishing is the heart of (personal) problems, miseries and inner & outer faults.
+If so, abandoning self-cherishing is necessary to enter the broader context of acquired & innate self-grasping.

 Happiness is the result of making others happy.
 Suffering is the outcome of trying to make oneself happy.
 The Bodhisattva trains in eliminating self-cherishing from his or her physical, vocal & mental continuum.
 This does not call for the annihilation of the ego, quite on the contrary.
 The ego is healed by restoring the foundational parameters of its mode of functioning, namely interdependent, impermanent and "in process".
 By generating Bodhicitta, the Bodhisattva cherishes the other above the own self.
 The latter is a functional reality existing as a process rather than a substance or any fixed, freezed, eternalized essence of sorts.
 In the work on self-cherishing, the Bodhisattva trains in the exchange of self with others.